FDA approved for more than 25 years

 Research on Fenugreek Benefits for Hair

-One study of fenugreek and hair loss in humans was published in the journal Kosmetische Medizin in 2006.
-It included 30 men and 30 women experiencing mild to moderate hair loss and found “favorable effects.”
+One 2006 study of fenugreek and hair loss in humans published in Kosmetische Medizin included 30 men and 30 women experiencing mild to moderate hair loss and found “favorable effects.”

-Those effects, however, were self-reported and retrospective, meaning participants were asked about the condition of their hair before and after fenugreek treatment.
-It’s hard to say for sure, but there could be confirmation bias (i.e., people thought their hair looked better because they expected fenugreek for hair to be effective).
+Those effects, however, were self-reported and retrospective, meaning researchers asked participants about the condition of their hair before and after fenugreek treatment.
+It’s hard to say for sure, but there could be confirmation bias, which means people may have thought their hair looked better because they expected fenugreek for hair to be effective.

-Since the study didn’t use objective measurements typically used in higher-quality research, it’s best to view the findings as a potentially helpful hint that fenugreek might offer potential — not as a guarantee that it’s effective.
+Since the study didn’t use objective measurements typically used in higher-quality research, it’s best to view the findings as a potentially helpful hint that fenugreek might offer benefits for hair — not as a guarantee that it’s effective.

 A more recent 2021 study on a topical blend containing fenugreek found “meaningful improvement” in people who used the product.
-But (and this is a large but) the study was only done on five people, and it’s impossible to know which of the botanics, if any, was responsible for hair growth.
+But (and this is a large but) only five people were in the study, and it’s impossible to know which of the botanicals, if any, was responsible for hair growth.

-When it comes to hair loss, you’d likely be better off trying solutions that have solid science backing their hair-growth claims.
+When it comes to hair loss, you’d likely be better off trying solutions with solid science backing their hair-growth claims.

-Another review of several studies noted that fenugreek seed extract has antibacterial, antifungal and anti-dandruff activity, but more research is needed.
-Also, one of the studies found other natural remedies, like lemon juice and henna extract, to be more effective against dandruff than fenugreek.
+One review of several studies also noted that fenugreek seed extract has antibacterial, antifungal, and anti-dandruff properties, but more research is needed.
+Additionally, one of those studies found other natural remedies, like lemon juice and henna extract, to be more effective against dandruff than fenugreek.

 A surer bet for fighting dandruff?
 Adding our dandruff detox shampoo to your hair care routine.

 Unfortunately, evidence proving these benefits is currently scant.
-The National Center for Complementary and Integrative Health (NCCIH) plainly states that there isn’t enough scientific evidence to support the use of fenugreek for “any health condition.”
+The National Center for Complementary and Integrative Health (NCCIH) plainly states that there isn’t enough scientific evidence to support using fenugreek for “any health condition.”

 Fenugreek and Diabetes

-However, the NCCIH acknowledges that a small number of low-quality studies have suggested that fenugreek may lower blood sugar levels in people with diabetes or prediabetes.
+The NCCIH does acknowledge that a small number of low-quality studies have suggested that fenugreek may lower blood sugar levels in people with diabetes or prediabetes.

-One 2017 study looked at 60 people with type 2 diabetes.
-Participants got either 10 milligrams of fenugreek seeds steeped in hot water or no treatment.
-By month five, the fenugreek group showed a “significant reduction” in blood glucose levels.
+One 2017 study looked at 60 people with type 2 diabetes who got either 10 milligrams of fenugreek seeds steeped in hot water or no treatment.
+By month five, the fenugreek group showed a significant reduction in blood glucose levels.

-While this study is interesting, it’s small in size and doesn’t provide any info about the potential blood sugar benefits of fenugreek for people without diabetes.
+However, the study didn’t provide any info about the potential blood sugar benefits of fenugreek for people without diabetes.

 Fenugreek and Sexual Health

 In one study, 60 men with erectile dysfunction (ED) reported improved libido (sex drive) and orgasms after taking a fenugreek-containing supplement.
-It’s hard to say that the fenugreek was responsible, though, because the supplement also contained zinc.
+However, it’s hard to say that the fenugreek was responsible because the supplement also contained zinc.

-Fenugreek may also boost testosterone levels, according to some studies.
-More research is needed, but a 2020 meta-analysis found that fenugreek increased serum testosterone levels.
+Some studies also suggest that fenugreek may boost testosterone levels.
+Although more research is needed, a 2020 meta-analysis found that fenugreek increased serum testosterone levels.

 Are you tired of hearing that research on fenugreek is limited?
 Well, we do have a reasonable amount of scientific evidence about the potential risks associated with its use.

 Fenugreek appears safe for human consumption in the amounts used in cooking — meaning a plate of methi chicken isn’t likely to harm you.
-But consuming large amounts of the herb might increase your risk of certain health issues.
+However, consuming large quantities of the herb might increase your risk of certain health issues.

 Potential adverse effects associated with fenugreek consumption include: